Organic Friendship 101

 For example:

-• You might find yourself at 37 years old, talking to your houseplants, asking them far too loudly where all your friendships went.
+You might find yourself at 37 years old, talking to your houseplants, asking them far too loudly where all your friendships went.

-• You might find yourself actually hosting the get-together that you hoped would lay the groundwork for deep friendships, then watch in horror as it degrades right before your eyes into flimsy superficial small talk, and you want to escape from your own party.
+You might find yourself actually hosting the get-together that you hoped would lay the groundwork for deep friendships, then watch in horror as it degrades right before your eyes into flimsy superficial small talk, and you want to escape from your own party.

 This is what can happen if you don’t purposefully tend your friendship garden.

-The next time you hear someone using the word “organically” to imply “effortless”, remember that in the plant world, organic farming is actually more work than conventional farming.
+The next time you hear someone using the word “organic” to imply “effortless”, remember that in the plant world, organic farming is actually more work than conventional farming.
 It’s not for the lazy or faint of heart.

-Instead of just spraying your crop with herbicides and pesticides to keep them from getting swallowed by weeds and eaten by bugs, organic farming requires impeccable planning and human intervention.
 You gotta invest in more complicated forms of pest control and pull those weeds by hand.
 And instead of hosing everything down with chemical fertilizers, you need to either make or acquire compost, which costs either time or money, and then you have to work it into the soil manually.
-It also takes more land (aka more $) to grow organic crops, because the yields are smaller.
-Few things about organic farming or organic gardening are easy or effortless.

 How to actually grow organic friendship

 If you want your friendships to grow “organically,” by all means, go for it! — but make sure you know what that word really means.
-Growing food and plants (and friendship!) organically means taking action on the following best practices.
+Growing food and plants (and friendships!) organically means taking action on the following best practices.

 1) Conserve biodiversity and promote ecological balance.
 Apply this in friendship with careful seed selection and creating opportunities to connect with friends at different intimacy levels including strangers, light acquaintances, activity buddies, casual friends, close friends, intimate friends.